 - Filing dates.

 Why use a

-A tax representative who handles your Intrastat, ESL, DEB and DES returns safeguards your declarations, and reduces the risk of sanctions in the face of complex and volatile national regulations, relieves your accounting department of a rather restrictive monthly obligation.
+A tax representative who processes your Intrastat, ESL, EMEBI (formerly DEB) and DES returns secures your returns, reduces the risk of penalties in the face of complex and volatile national regulations, and relieves your accounting departments of a burdensome monthly obligation.

 A simple, reliable and efficient solution for all your VAT obligations in all EU Member States and some non EU countries